 WOM refers to organic marketing, which doesn’t cost you a penny.
 It’s all about people talking about your company and your products.
 Word-of-mouth is one of the most trusted online marketing channels because it involves a direct recommendation from one customer to another.

-When WOM goes wild, your brand is the first thing that comes mind when someone is shopping for similar goods.
-This can, of course, swing either way; while positive WOM is what you’d be looking to achieve, negative WOM can also be as influential on potential customer’s purchase decision.
+When WOM goes wild, your brand is the first thing that comes to mind when shopping for similar goods.
+This can swing either way; while positive WOM is what you’d be looking to achieve, negative WOM can also be as influential on a potential customer’s purchase decision.

-Now, when you choose to affect the online WOM we’re talking about viral content.
-In this case, your goal is to generate content worth sharing so that you influence how people spread the word about your brand, and ultimately earn more traffic back to your offers.
-With viral campaigns, you’d be looking at linkbait production, guerilla marketing, viral video creation etc.
+We’re talking about viral content when you choose to affect online WOM.
+In this case, your goal is to generate content worth sharing so that you influence how people spread the word about your brand and ultimately earn more traffic back to your offers.
+With viral campaigns, you’d look at linkbait production, guerilla marketing, viral video creation, etc.

 Posts about you on other sites

-Oftentimes good products will receive online reviews.
+Often, good products will receive online reviews.
 These reviews might appear on specialized product review sites or other blogs.
-If you have a good product, bloggers and YouTubers will likely talk about it and share their customer experience with their audience.
+If you have a good product, bloggers, and YouTubers will likely discuss it and share their customer experience with their audience.
 Sometimes, they might be affiliated with your brand and receive a commission for every customer they refer to your company.

-The reason why posts and reviews on other sites make an important marketing channel is that most people look for reviews and feature comparisons before they reach a buying decision.
+Posts and reviews on other sites make an essential marketing channel because most people look for reviews and feature comparisons before they make a buying decision.

-When potential buyers are evaluating different offers they usually do all of the following: look for reviews, look at what bloggers and influencers are saying about you, and finally examine customer testimonies.
+When potential buyers evaluate different offers, they usually do all of the following: look for reviews, look at what bloggers and influencers say about you, and finally, examine customer testimonies.
 The impact of earned media is vast.

 Therefore, make it a priority to ask happy customers for a testimonial and publish them in a prominent location on your site and other owned media.